BhagyasriUddandam/BhagyasriUddandam/README.md

 - Selected as one of the top 500 participants for the AWS AI/ML Scholarship, displaying commitment and aptitude in AI/ML.
 Additionally, supported by Udacity's Advanced Machine Learning Nanodegree program.
 -
 ### 📦 Hackathon Achievement
-🏆 Runner Up – AIRBUS  | AIRBUS Aerothon 6.0 | Hacker Earth
+🏆 Finalist – AIRBUS  | AIRBUS Aerothon 6.0 | Hacker Earth

 🔹[SkyPulse](https://skypulse.streamlit.app/)
 ---